 If you are new to Alpine activities, then cross country skiing, or Langlauf as it’s called in Austria, may be the perfect introduction to the mountains.
-It doesn’t have the same intensity of being on the ski piste on downhill skis.
-There's no waiting around at ski lifts, jostling with families to get on to the gondola.
-Cross country skiing is away from the crowds, alongside forest trails, river paths and within nature.
-It can be a fantastic full body workout, with the fresh healthy Austrian air pumping through your lungs.
-The other important reason for participating, is that Cross country skiing can also be great fun!
+It doesn’t have the same intensity of being on the ski piste on downhill skis, there's no waiting around at ski lifts or jostling with families to get on to the gondola.
+Cross country skiing takes you away from the crowds, alongside forest trails, river paths and within nature.
+It can be a fantastic full body workout.
+It also allows you to be outdoors, with the fresh healthy mountain air pumping through your lungs.
+The other important reason for us at MoaAlm for participating and potentially learning this new winter skill, is that Cross country skiing can also be great fun!

-We provide you with the classic style skis, required ski shoes and poles that are all essential pieces of equipment..
-With regards to clothing then there are two distinctive uniforms, the all in one skin tight lycra suit with a headband or the more casual layered option.
+We provide you with the classic style skis, required ski shoes ( Which are like comfortable slippers compared to downhill ski boots!) and poles.
+With regards to clothing, there are two distinctive uniforms, the all in one skin tight lycra suit with a headband or the more casual layered option.
 We tend to encourage option two.
 A pair of pants that are water resistant and also allow for movement.
 A thermal base layer, a mid layer and a windproof top layer.
 Gloves and hat are also required.
 You will start to warm up as you become more confident skiing, so we always suggest a small backpack to allow you to remove and store any extra layers and carry your water bottle.

 If you want to join us for a week of winter activity, our season runs from December 10th to April 15th....